dairelgroup/dairelgroup.github.io/index.md

 ---
 layout: page
-title: The DAIREL Lab
+title: The DAIREL Group
-subtitle: Data, AI, Interaction, Retrieval and Language Lab
+subtitle: Data, AI, Interaction, Retrieval and Language
 ---
 # About DAIREL